grpc/grpc-web/README.md

 first from [here](https://github.com/protocolbuffers/protobuf/releases).

 Make sure they are both executable and are discoverable from your PATH.
+Also make sure to rename the executable to protoc-gen-grpc-web by removing any os/version info from the name of the executable.

 For example, in MacOS, you can do: